 For your patients, you are asked to:

 - encourage those who are sent a screening test and for whom the test is clinically relevant, to participate.

 - assess those with a positive result and refer them for further examination as clinically indicated, for example a colonoscopy.
 The National Health and Medical Research Council (NHMRC) approved Guidelines state that participants with positive iFOBT results should have follow-up investigation unless there was a clear breach in protocol when samples were collected (e.g. menstrual blood loss close to the time of sample collection) and that colonoscopy should be performed as promptly as possible after a positive iFOBT to minimise the risk of psychological harm, although there is no evidence that prognosis is worsened within 120 days if cancer is present.

 - indicate whether a patient referred for colonoscopy is a Program participant to assist with reporting to the Program Register.
 Program stickers are available by calling the Information Line on 1800 118 868.

 - notify the Program Register of referral/non referral for colonoscopy or other bowel examination for participants with a positive result.
 This can be done by returning the Program’s GP Assessment Form by fax, post or electronically.
 Provision of information will attract a payment.

-- inform patients at average risk, or slightly above, that the NHMRC Guidelines recommend screening at least once every two years, starting at age 50 years and continuing to age 74 years
+- Inform patients at average risk, or slightly above, that the NHMRC Guidelines recommend screening every two years, starting at age 50 years and continuing to age 74 years

 - manage patients identified as being at increased risk of bowel cancer in accordance with the NHMRC approved Guidelines.

 - manage patients (of any age) with symptoms in accordance with the NHMRC Guidelines, in recognition that bowel cancer can occur at any age.